Nishchaybhuker20/Pattern-print-using-Java/README.md

 We appreciate any contribution, from fixing a grammar mistake in a comment to implementing complex algorithms.
 Please read this section if you are contributing your work.

 Please help us keep our issue list small by adding fixes: #{$ISSUE_NO} to the commit message of pull requests that resolve open issues.
 GitHub will use this tag to auto-close the issue when the PR is merged.

+### What is React?

+React is a JavaScript library for building interactive user interfaces.
+By user interfaces, we mean the elements that users see and interact with on-screen.

+### What is Next.js?

+Next.js is a React framework that gives you building blocks to create web applications.
+By framework, we mean Next.js handles the tooling and configuration needed for React, and provides additional structure, features, and optimizations for your application.

+### What is Vue?

+Vue is a JavaScript framework for building user interfaces.
+It builds on top of standard HTML, CSS and JavaScript, and provides a declarative and component-based programming model that helps you efficiently develop user interfaces, be it simple or complex.